Trump wants Apple to be involved in 5G infrastructure building in US

 The United States has been pressing nations not to grant Huawei access to future 5G networks and alleged Huawei's equipment could be used by Beijing for spying, which the Chinese company has repeatedly denied.

-The U.S. Congress has been considering legislation to authorize up to US$1 billion for small and rural wireless providers to replace network equipment from companies, including Huawei and ZTE, that lawmakers say pose a national security risk.
+The U.S. Congress has been considering legislation to authorize up to US$1 billion for small and rural wireless providers to replace network equipment from companies such as Huawei.

+Among U.S. firms, Qualcomm Inc is the dominant player in radio chips that help mobiles connect to networks and Cisco Systems Inc that makes networking gear.

+Some of Apple's rivals in the smartphone market — notably Samsung Electronics Co Ltd — have already released 5G devices.

-(Reporting by Lisa Lambert in Washington and Munsif Vengattil in Bengaluru; Editing by Toby Chopra and Shounak Dasgupta)
+(Reporting by Lisa Lambert in Washington and Munsif Vengattil in Bengaluru; Editing by Shounak Dasgupta and Sriraj Kalluvila)